Olex2/help/gui/EN/work/report.md

+# collection-target
+Sample ID and submitter information

+# crystal-target
+Compound name; crystal size, shape, color, etc.

+# crystal image-target
+Pictures of the crystal

+# diffraction-target
+Diffractometer information, temperature, refinement details, etc.

+# absorption correction-target
+Absorption correction details

+# publication-target
+Publication and author information

+# citations-target
+Citations for software and modules used in solution and refinement

+# reference-target
+CSD refcode and journal information

+# source files-target
+Files from which CIF information is collated

 # Report Settings 1
 This is a collection of tools to create (a) a report about the structure in HTML format, and (b) a CIF file for the structure.
 <br>